 Coursework (Historical Investigation)

 Students will be required to submit a Historical Investigation based on a development or issue which has been subject to different historical interpretations.
+This is the non-exam assessment (NEA), also known as 'coursework'.

 The Historical Investigation must: